DOT Record Keeping

 Number of Random Selections Required per Year for DOT Compliance Requirements: DOT Drug Testing Software

 DrugTestNetwork provides drug testing software utilities to assist TPAs (Third Party Administrators) and employers to maintain compliance with the U.S. Department of Transportation Regulations (DOT).
 DrugTestNetwork’s data management software application features random selection modules that generate random selections for DOT Drug Testing Compliance (U.S. Department of Transportation).
-The Random Selection Modules can also be used fro Non-DOT applications as well.
+The Random Selection Modules can also be used for Non-DOT applications as well.

 • FMCSA:Federal Motor Carries Safety Administration